 “We’re using borderlands as a lens to reveal the ways in which people from multiple places, perspectives, and traditions come together in these spaces.
 Sometimes they collide and sometimes they mix, but they always form new ways of being.
 We feel like that really represents southern Colorado,” Dawn DiPrince, a CSU alumna and chief operating officer of History Colorado, said.
 “We think it’s very important for people to see themselves at their community museum.”

-DiPrince, lead developer of the initiative, is a daughter of this borderland, the descendant of Italian immigrants who came to southern Colorado in the early 1900s to work in the coal and steel industry powered by the colossal Colorado Fuel & Iron Co.
+DiPrince, lead developer of the initiative, graduated from Colorado State in Fort Collins with bachelor’s and master’s degrees in English.
+She is a daughter of this borderland, the descendant of Italian immigrants who came to southern Colorado in the early 1900s to work in the coal and steel industry powered by the colossal Colorado Fuel & Iron Co.
 For years, CF&I owned the steel mill in Pueblo, driving expansion of Western railroads and industry.
 When DiPrince helped launch Borderlands of Southern Colorado with an academic conference in 2017, she wanted to illuminate the historical complexities of her own community.

 “There’s something really powerful about seeing yourself included in the collective narrative, and something equally destructive when you don’t.
 When we’re able to reclaim histories that have been erased, it strengthens communities,” she said.
 “We believe in opening our arms very wide for an inclusive history.”